 Markets and Artisan shops

 In the Oltrarno district are many tiny shops, often restorers, antique shops and artisans.
-I wanted to look for a door knocker, but the shop was already closed.
+I wanted to look for a door knocker, but the shop had already closed.
 Best to come here during the week or on a Saturday morning.

 For food items, I highly recommend the long-ish walk to Sant’ Ambrogio Market.
 I bought some sun-dried tomatoes at a quality I’d never get in Germany, for the standard 5 or 10 EURO per kilogram, as well as plenty of fresh foods ready to consume on-site.
 There’s even a small thrift section!
 It’s the best market for food in the centre of Florence.
 Mercato Centrale is supposedly more touristy, with a whole level dedicated to small restaurants.